cinecert/mxf-digest/readme.md

 ### MXF-DIGEST URN NSS

-The NSS of URNs for an MXF-DIGEST value shall begin with "mxf-digest:".
+The NSS of an MXF-DIGEST URN shall begin with "mxf-digest:".
 The identifier structure for the MXF-DIGEST subnamespace (MXF-DIGEST-NSS), described using [IETF RFC 4234 (EBNF)](https://www.ietf.org/rfc/rfc4234.txt) shall be:

 ```BNF
 MXF-DIGEST-NSS  = "smpte:mxf-digest:" MXF-DIGEST